EGR557-SPR21-Team4/EGR557-SPR21-Team4.github.io/develop-a-research-question.md

 collapses, etc, where initial responses can be slow, as these environments can be too unstable for a quick manual search .
-Also, robots that can autonomously or semi-autonomously navigate through underground passageways can be used for preventive analysis by preemptively scouting out and mapping an area whose conditions and stability may be unknownA robot that is similar to a cockroach that is proverbially said to be able survive a nuclear holocuast is an interesting idea.
+Also, robots that can autonomously or semi-autonomously navigate through underground passageways can be used for preventive analysis by preemptively scouting out and mapping an area whose conditions and stability may be unknownA robot that is similar to a razor clam.

   Advances in this field is an eye-opener for further innovations.
 Many organisms already have very efficient systems.
 Bio-inspired robots take advantage of these systems by replicating those found in